neil-stewart/neil-stewart.github.io/index.md

 ![Neil Stewart](assets/images/neil.jpeg)

-Hello and welcome to my personal web page.
+Hello, I'm a behavioural scientist at [Warwick Business School](https://www.wbs.ac.uk) in the [University of Warwick](https://www.warwick.ac.uk/).

-I'm a behavioural scientist at [Warwick Business School](https://www.wbs.ac.uk) in the [University of Warwick](https://www.warwick.ac.uk/).
+Welcome to my personal web page.
+You might also enjoy my [official web page](https://www.wbs.ac.uk/about/person/neil-stewart).

 I work in the field of behavioural and economic science, and apply this research to problems in the real world.
 Right now I am working on consumer decision making using mass transaction data, on criminal and other bad behaviour using crime and incident records, and on a mathematical models of cognition.
 I use a mixture of laboratory experiments, field experiments, and econometric and data science techniques applied to large data sets.

 <!--| [![Google Scholar](assets/images/Google_Scholar_33.png)](https://scholar.google.co.uk/citations?user=G1phNfoAAAAJ) | <span id="badgeCont968"><script type="text/javascript" src="https://publons.com/mashlets?el=badgeCont968&rid=R-2282-2019"></script></span> | [![ORCID](assets/images/ORCiD_33.png)](https://orcid.org/0000-0002-2202-018X) |-->